cbs/InnerBand/README.md

 # And there's a demo! #

 Want to see the InnerBand components in action?
 You can run the InnerBand Catalog project located at InnerBand/demo/Catalog/.
 This demonstrates the visual features of InnerBand in a way that unit tests cannot.

-# So who created InnerBand? #

-InnerBand was created by [Rapture In Venice](http://raptureinvenice.com).